rbirene/blackjack/README.md

 - Assume only one player (and one dealer which is handled by the program)
 - Assume single deck used, and deck consists of 52 cards, shuffled to keep order random
-  - Card can be taken off the deck and added to a hand -Assume two cards are initially dealt for each opening hand (for player and dealer)
+  - Card can be taken off the deck and added to a hand
+- Assume two cards are initially dealt for each opening hand (for player and dealer)
   - Player’s hand is visible to player at each turn
   - Only the first card from the dealer’s hand is visible to the player at each turn, the second card is hidden until the end of the game
 - Assume player chooses between two options at each turn: